 Blueberries demand the right climate and soil but take little care if you provide a site suitable to their somewhat exacting conditions.
-They require a fair amount of cool weather in the winter and won't grow well in mild winter climates.
+Growing blueberries requires a fair amount of cool weather in the winter and won't grow well in mild winter climates.
 They grow best in full sun, and well-drained, sandy, acid soil.

-Plant at least two varieties for cross-pollination.
+Plant at least two varieties of blueberries for cross-pollination.
 The most commonly grown blueberry is highbush.
 Lowbush blueberries grow just 1 foot tall and spread by underground stems to form a dense mat.

 Blueberries are ready to pick 2-4 months after flowering, from July to September.
 Hold a container in one hand and use your other hand to gently loosen berries from the cluster so they drop into the container.
 Ripening berries turn from green to pinkish-red to blue, but not all blue ones are fully ripe.